-The Location Offset is a 16.5 per cent offset on the QAPE incurred on films and eligible television projects shot in Australia with a minimum total QAPE of AUD\$15 million.
-The Location Offset is designed to ensure Australia remains competitive in attracting shoots for large-budget film and television productions, and is aimed at providing increased opportunities for Australian cast, crew, post-production companies and other screen production service providers to participate in these productions.
+As of July 1 2023, the Location Offset increased from 16.5 to 30 per cent offset on the QAPE incurred on films and eligible television projects shot in Australia with a minimum total QAPE of AUD\$20 million for films and AUD\$1.5 million per hour for television series.
+The Location Offset is designed to ensure Australia remains competitive in attracting large-budget film and television productions, and is aimed at providing increased opportunities for Australian cast, crew, post-production companies and other screen production service providers to participate in these productions.

 The PDV Offset is a 30 per cent offset on the QAPE incurred on eligible productions with at least AUD\$500,000 Qualifying Australian PDV Expenditure.
-The PDV Offset is aimed at enabling the Australian visual effects, post production and animation sector to continue to develop its reputation as one of the best in the world, regardless of whether or not the project shoots in Australia.
+The PDV Offset is aimed at supporting the Australian visual effects, post production and animation sector, regardless of whether the project shoots in Australia.

-The general test for QAPE is set out above, however, there are a few special rules that apply to the Location Offset and the PDV Offset (just as there are for the Producer Offset).
+The general test for QAPE is set out above, however, there are a few special rules that apply to the Location Offset and the PDV Offset.